-Raz was a fit-looking twenty-three year old quite nice kid and to look at him you wouldn’t think any mountain could impede his progress, contrary to later reality.
-You see many porters carrying over fifty kilos (110 lbs) wearing flip-flops up near vertical trails with snow blowing in their faces.
+Raz was a fit-looking twenty-three-year-old quite nice kid and to look at him you wouldn’t think any mountain could impede his progress, contrary to later reality.
+You see many porters carrying over fifty kilos (110 lbs) wearing flip-flops up near-vertical trails with snow blowing in their faces.
 When you book with a respected local organization they will limit how much weight a porter can carry, as well as provide better footwear and gear for the journey.

 Raz and I dropped down from Lukla into a narrow canyon with Tibetan-style houses perched on sheer hillsides that plunged precipitously to an aquamarine glacier-melt river.
 If this river were named after the mountain from which it sprang it’d be named Everest, but it isn’t.

 The next day we climbed past Sherpa villages primarily consisting of tourist lodges, steeply up to Namche.
 The hundred or so lodges between Lukla and Base Camp afford hot showers, even in the remotest boondocks and biggest snowstorms, as we found out.